nshimiye/perpetual/README.md

 * Periodically update a token bearer from a third party service.
 * Test a REST API from time to time to make sure it's performance is as intact as it was when the API was created.
 * Train a machine learning model from time to time.
+* Create daily report on slack messages your team send to each other.
+  * most frequent topic.
+  * percentage of happy vs unhappy messages.

 ## Dependancies
 * node v4.4.2 LTS